DavyJonesLocker/ember-validations/README.md

 Inside the `validator` function you have access to `this.model` which is a reference to the model.
-You **must** return an error message that will be attached to the errors array for the property it is created on.
+You **must** return an error message that will be attached to the validationErrors array for the property it is created on.
 Return nothing for the validator to pass.

 Alternatively if the property doesn't have any additional validations